davidkjeremiah/cyclistic/README.txt

 wrangle-data.R - creates a derived dataset and saves as R object in rda directory

-analyze-data.R - generates various analysis plots and saves it to the figs directory
+analyze-data.R - generates various analysis plots and saves it to the cyclistic_report_files/figure-gfm directory